the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/paper.md

 The majority of researchers and educators have not yet discovered the Binder project, or they have heard it mentioned but do not know how to get started [@build_a_binder].
 It is also a tool that requires some investment to master.
 The *Boost your research reproducibility with Binder* workshops were conducted to increase the number of people publishing their data analyses using this tool which enables others to access, edit, re-run and re-use that content.
-Preparing and delivering these workshops also enabled the *Turing Way* project to feedback directly to this open source project.
+Preparing and delivering these workshops also enabled the *Turing Way* project to feedback directly to the open source Binder project.
 It also had the immediate impact that one of the participants has already incorporated using Binder in their teaching, and contributed their slides on using Binder for fully reproducible research in R as an alternative to the Python-focused workshop.